 “But he doesn’t look sick”

 “He looks so normal”

 It’s probably the strangest response we get from friends and family.
-Often I want to respond “What does sick look like?” or “why would he not look normal”.
-Chronic illness and disease is not always visible.
+Often I want to respond “What does sick look like?” or “why would he not look normal.”
+Chronic illness and disease are not always visible.
 It is often INVISIBLE.
 Most people would have no idea that my son is missing pieces of his body, has a broken heart, or that his brain is not formed correctly.
 It’s on the inside of him.
 Illness is often NOT visible.
 Most people and children that are medically fragile do not appear sick.
 They will have the same physical appearance as the next person.
 Illness within does not mean they are not sick.

 I know every person is well-intentioned.
 It’s hard to see a child that is dealing with chronic illness.
 It is hard to manage the pain that it creates within the soul.
 Trust me.
 I feel it daily.
 It’s uncomfortable watching a child struggle.
 Please try to be sympathetic without minimizing what the parent and child are going through each day.
 You do not have to fix this situation.
 In fact, you can’t repair the situation.
 So stand within that discomfort for a moment, and realize the child and parent feel that every day.
 It’s OK!
 All you have to do is be there, lend a hand and an ear.
 But please try to remember this world is not normal.
 Many of the parents are at their financial limits and maxed emotionally, and the things you say will not help them actually feel better.
 Try not to fix it.
 Just try to be there.
 Let the parent vent.
 Assist them to clean their home.
 Show them, while you may not understand, you are at least trying to understand.
 It’s OK not to understand.
 If you don’t live it – you won’t know.
 It’s ok not to know what to say.
 It’s ok to just be quiet and be supportive with a cup of coffee, a warm meal or a hug.